Communication is crucial in projects. If it fails, you waste precious time and resources with constant meetings.

 Very vibrant colours will promote emotion and should be used for items you want people to notice, such as ordering buttons, special offer buttons and other important links.

 Finally, use neutral space.
 Lots of space, white or whatever colour you chose for your website's overall theme, makes a website appear uncluttered and organised.

 Use colour sensibly; choose colours that are appropriate for your target audience and which are in keeping with your corporate branding.

 Having the right pictures and images on your website is a must.
 A graphic can convey a message far more quickly and efficiently than a bunch of text.

-A high quality picture (we are not necessarily talking about the image's resolution in pixels) that has good use of lighting, colour, movement and angle, will reduce down to a better lower pixel resolution and still retain its quality and vibrancy as a picture, and it will load faster on your webpage, see "Website load Times" below.
+A high quality picture (we are not necessarily talking about the image's resolution in pixels) that has good use of lighting, colour, movement and angle will reduce down to a better lower pixel resolution and still retain its quality and vibrancy as a picture and will load faster on your webpage (see "Website load Times" below).

 Use infographics, videos and graphics because often these are more effective at communicating than anything based on text.

 Use high-quality images taken by a professional, make them as fast-loading as possible and use videos and infographics where necessary.

 Site Navigation is all about how easy it is for visitors to find and take action on information presented while they move around your website.

 Again, what is required here is a logical layout with are all closely associated items in the same section or place, with easy links to other associated products, information, pricing, ordering, shipping and a whole host of other types of important links.
 Always try to obey the ‘three click rule’ that says ‘users will be able to find the information they are looking for within three clicks’.